 List of all accredited and non-accredited PTA Programs

-Find out more about what you need to know to be a physiotherapist assistant with this Self Assessment Readiness ToolTM for Physiotherapist Assistant.
+Find out more about what you need to know to be a physiotherapist assistant with this Self Assessment Readiness ToolTM for Physiotherapist Assistant (not currently available).

 Where do PTAs work and what patients do they work with?